tomas-fryza/avr-course/labs/02-gpio/README.md

 ## Part 1: Synchronize repositories and create a new project

+When you start working, always synchronize the contents of your working folder and local repository with remote version at GitHub.
+This way you are sure that you will not lose any of your changes.

-1. Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.
+1. Run Git Bash (Windows) of Terminal (Linux) in your working directory, and update local repository.

    > **Help:** Useful bash and git commands are `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.